 Do you believe that this season you deserve an unending holiday?
 I’m sure you do!
 And I think you’re right!
 If you’re a fan of Greece, the island of Crete can perfectly fit the bill.
-Such a vast island, with so diverse landscapes and places to see, gives you a great opportunity to never get bored, so why not spending one whole month in Crete?
+Such a vast island, with so diverse landscapes and places to see, gives you a great opportunity to never get bored, so why not spend one whole month in Crete?